pablomedeiross/go-clean-architecture/README.md

 - Increase expressivity of problem that the software is solutioning.
-- Independence of external structures, example: Frameworks, DB, UI, WEB).
+- Independence of external structures, example: Frameworks, DB, UI, WEB.
 - Testability

 <br/>